 This atrophy to the arrector pili muscles also affects the horse's ability to protect itself in the rain as it can no longer wick moisture up off its skin through raising and lowering its hair follicles.
 The horse also loses its ability to lift sweat and condensation up off its skin, leading to overheating and skin conditions in warmer weather.

-Please use the following sizing chart for determining which sized horse rug is most appropriate for you:
+Please use the following sizing chart for determining which sized horse rug is most appropriate for you: The following sizes are what are available unless sold out

 The following steps describe how to measure your horse to find the correct size Cool Heat rug/blanket: